harveysandiego/swg-prepare/README.md

 - "Single Server Install"
 - "Multi Server Install - Database"
-- "Multi Server Install - Gameserver (Oracle 8)"
+- "Multi Server Install - Gameserver (Oracle/Alma/Rocky 8)"
 - "Multi Server Install - Gameserver (Debian 11)" (Still being tested, do not use)

 <em>Single Server Installations</em> are meant for running your DB and Gameserver on a single installation of Oracle 8.